Get quick facts about Hewlett Packard Enterprise (HPE)

 - HPE offers the most secure industry standard servers leveraging the iLO 5 chip and silicon root of trust

-- HPE is a global enterprise technology company serving the North America, Latin America, Asia-Pacific, Europe, Middle East & Africa markets
+- HPE is a global enterprise technology company serving 175 countries across the North America, Latin America, Asia-Pacific, Europe, Middle East & Africa markets

 - HPE is a strategic partner of Purdue University, one of the world’s leading agriculture research universities, working closely with the institute’s 1,400-acre research farm to accelerate digital agriculture innovation.
 Currently, HPE’s digital infrastructure (Edgeline systems) enables agriculture researchers to generate and process up to 113 terabytes of farming data per week – that’s equivalent to 113,000 feature-length movies per month

 - HPE sent the first commercial supercomputer to space as part of the Spaceborne Computer program with NASA and the ISS National Lab.
 For a timeline of Spaceborne’s journey to the cosmos, see here.

 - HPE is working with the U.S. Department of Energy to advance the country’s position in the “race to exascale” by building a design architecture that would support the world’s first exascale system by 2021.

 Corporate Awards and Accolades